Something (TVXQ song): Background and release

 "Something" was composed and arranged by Yoo Young-jin and Yoo Han-jin, both who have been close collaborators with TVXQ since their debut in 2003.
 The Korean lyrics was written by Yoo Young-jin while the Japanese lyrics was written by H.U.B.
 The production credits of "Something" was first revealed in early December 2013 by the Korea Music Association, which also revealed details of four other tracks in the album.
 The song is described to be upbeat and jazzy with a modern twist.
 The lyrics deal with a narcissistic male protagonist who brags about his popularity and his endless number of female admirers.
 He wants to meet a woman who has "got that something" so he can have her fall in love with him.

 On December 26, 2013, the day of TVXQ's tenth anniversary, "Something" was announced to be the lead single of Tense.
 A sixteen-second teaser trailer for its accompanying music video aired on television and other broadcasting portals in South Korea.
 At a press conference for TVXQ's tenth anniversary concert Time Slip, which was held at the Korea International Exhibition Center on December 26, 2013, and December 27, 2013, the duo announced that "Something" is a new musical experiment for their team.
 The song pursues a 1950s American big band concept, a genre that they have never explored with before.

 The duo's Japanese label Avex Trax released a Japanese version of the "Something" teaser, which included an extra ten seconds of footage, on December 31, 2013.
 The Japanese version of "Something" was released as a double A-sided CD single, along with "Hide & Seek", in Japan on February 5, 2014.
 It served as TVXQ's 40th Japanese single.

 Reception

 Critical

 "Something" received attention for its raw acoustic swing jazz sounds and big band instrumental.
 TVXQ stated the song was made with mass appeal in mind.
 Primarily known for their "dark and intense" SMP music, a unique experimental genre that employs heavy contemporary R&B, rock, and hip hop beats, TVXQ were initially worried that the laid-back sounds of "Something" would garner mixed responses from fans and critics.

 The song has received general acclaim from music critics.
 Lee Hye-rin of Osen described "Something" as "cute and lively" with "entertaining" lyrics.
 She welcomed TVXQ's change in musical route, commenting that it is a refreshing adjustment to the group.
 Other critics praised the song's raw big band sound and expressed that "Something" is one of the first K-pop idol songs to use brass instruments.
+"Something" came in fourth on Billboards list of Best K-pop Songs of 2014.